Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

 ### Registries

-Registries are newline‑delimited JSON (NDJSON) or equivalent structures that:
+Registries are newline-delimited JSON (NDJSON) or equivalent structures that:

 - Assign stable IDs to regions, events, styles, personas, and other entities.
 - Store only opaque references (artifact IDs, content IDs, proof IDs), never raw assets.